Skip to main content

 Baden: Vienna’s thermal retreat

-The thermal springs that draw visitors — warm sulphurous water emerging naturally at 36°C from a depth of several hundred metres — have been used since Roman times (the town was Aquae Pannoniae in the Roman period).
-The modern spa facilities at the Thermalstrandbad (outdoor thermal pool) and the Römertherme (indoor spa) are considerably more comfortable than anything the Romans knew, but the water itself is unchanged.
+The thermal springs that underlie Baden’s appeal have been used since Roman times.
+The town was known as Aquae Pannoniae in the Roman period — warm sulphurous water emerging naturally at around 36°C from a depth of several hundred metres below the surface.
+The modern facilities at the Thermalstrandbad and the Römertherme are immeasurably more comfortable than anything Roman legionaries knew, but the water itself is chemically unchanged — the same sulphurous warmth that drew the first bathers two thousand years ago.

 Getting there

-The Vienna Woods and Mayerling half-day tour can be extended to include Baden; ask about itinerary options when booking.
+The Vienna Woods and Mayerling half-day tour can be extended or adjusted to include Baden; it covers the southwestern Vienna region and makes a natural pairing with a Baden afternoon.

 What to do